durkdev/DROP/DOCS/DESIGN/honour_system.md

    b. succeed
    c. fail
    > c
    You failed to defend the large mud troll's bite attack.
-It's horrendous teeth sink into your flesh spreading disease.
+Its horrendous teeth sink into your flesh spreading disease.
    How does this affect you?
    a. no effect